cronkitedata/dataj/content/weeks/week02-1.md

 * Chapter ? from the course textbook: Data integrity and replication in journalism {.text-danger}

-* Chapter ? from the course textbook: The data dictionary and first steps with a dataset (NOTE: We'll talk about this both today and next week.
-Be sure to catch up with it over the weekend if you don't get to it for today.
-It's important.)
-{.text-danger}

 ["Basic steps in working with data"](https://datajournalism.com/read/handbook/one/understanding-data/basic-steps-in-working-with-data), the Data Journalism Handbook, Steve Doig, ASU Prof.

 ### Reading and viewing